chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     {{% automate/char-warn %}}
     {{< /warning >}}

+1. Stop all the services at frontend nodes in Automate HA Cluster.
+Run the following command to all the Automate and Chef Infra Server nodes:

+    ``` bash
+    sudo chef-automate stop
+    ```

 1. Unpack the `bootstrap.abb` file on all the Frontend nodes:

     Login to Each Frontend Node and then run after copying the `bootstrap.abb` file.